European Central Bank: Arguments in favour of independence

 There is strong consensus among economists on the value of central bank independence from politics.
 The rationale behind are both empirical and theoretical.
 On the theoretical side, it's believed that time inconsistency suggests the existence of political business cycles where elected officials might take advantage of policy surprises to secure reelection.
 The politician up to the election will therefore be incentivized to introduce expansionary monetary policies, reducing unemployment in the short run.
 These effects will be most likely temporary.
 By contrast, in the long run, it will increase inflation, with unemployment returning to the natural rate negating the positive effect.
 Furthermore, the credibility of the central bank will deteriorate, making it more difficult to answer the market.
 Additionally, empirical work has been done that defined and measured central bank independence (CBI), looking at the relationship of CBI with inflation.

 The arguments against too much independence

 An independence that would be the source of a democratic deficit.

-Demystify the independence of central bankers: According to Christopher Adolph (2009), the alleged neutrality of central bankers is only a legal façade and not an indisputable fact.
-To achieve this, the author analyses the professional careers of central bankers and mirrors them with their respective monetary decision-making.
-To explain the results of his analysis, he utilizes he uses the "principal-agent" theory.
-To explain that in order to create a new entity, one needs a delegator or principal (in this case the heads of state or government of the euro area) and a delegate or agent (in this case the ECB).
-In his illustration, he describes the financial community as a "shadow principale" which influences the choice of central bankers thus indicating that the central banks indeed act as interfaces between the financial world and the States.
-It is therefore not surprising, still according to the author, to regain their influence and preferences in the appointment of central bankers, presumed conservative, neutral and impartial according to the model of the Independent Central Bank (ICB), which eliminates this famous "temporal inconsistency".
-Central bankers had a professional life before joining the central bank and their careers will most likely continue after their tenure.
-They are ultimately human beings.
-Therefore, for the author, central bankers have interests of their own, based on their past careers and their expectations after joining the ECB, and try to send messages to their future potential employers.
+According to Christopher Adolph, the alleged neutrality of central bankers is only a legal façade and not an indisputable fact.

 The crisis: an opportunity to impose its will and extend its powers:

 – Its participation in the troika: Thanks to its three factors which explain its independence, the ECB took advantage of this crisis to implement, through its participation in the troika, the famous structural reforms in the Member States aimed at making, more flexible the various markets, particularly the labour market, which are still considered too rigid under the ordoliberal concept.